sollecitom/software-product-development-blog/content/posts/2023/2023-12-31-so-you-think-you-work-in-a-team.md

 ## Individual freedom, teamwork, and management

 Let's go back at the original point of contention on the Twitter discussion.
 A team must restrict the freedom of its members.
 This is a consequence of its systemic nature.
-The way a team works is designed holistically to produce the desired outcomes, and this is interdependent with the team members than end up making the team.
+The way a team works is designed holistically to produce the desired outcomes, and this is interdependent with the team members that end up making the team.

 It should be obvious and a no-brainer.
 If the performance of the team is the product of the interactions between its members, how well you fit the team's chosen approach matters way more than your individual skills.
 And I say chosen, because different teams can play in radically different ways, and achieve their goals.